mohamadi7613/mycheat/django-rest.md

 `pip install djangorestframework-simplejwt`
 JWT is not depondent on databse like 2.
 Token Authentication The only disadvantage of JWT is that we can not control the tokens from server and db.
-JWT does not need logout, we just need to delete the token from localstorage
+JWT does not need logout, we just need to delete the token from local storage.
 ```py
 ### settings.py
 REST_FRAMEWORK = {    # setting.py   3.
 JWT Authentication